AlexanderPihl/4sem-fullstack-flow1/README.md

   - asd

 - **Explain (some) of the purposes with the tools Babel and WebPack and how they differ from each other.
 Use examples from the exercises.**
+  - Babel:
+    - JavaScript compiler that converts ECMAScript 2015+ nto a backwards compatible version of JavaScript in current and older browsers or environments.
+    - It does the following:
+      - Transform syntax
+      - Polyfill features that are missing in your target environment (through @babel/polyfill)
+      - Source code transformations (codemods)
-  - asd
+  - Webpack:

-### Explain using sufficient code examples the following features in JavaScript (and node)
+    - is a module bundler that bundles your code into 1 or 2 files that you define.
+It also compiles TypeScript to JavaScript.
+You need a webpack config file to handle your configurations.

 ___
+## Explain using sufficient code examples the following features in JavaScript (and node):

 - **Variable/function-Hoisting**
   - asd